lampepfl/tacit/README.md

 - **The library JAR is a fat JAR.** `sbt "lib/assembly"` produces a JAR that includes all of the library's dependencies (e.g., `openai-java`).
 If you add a dependency, it will be bundled automatically.

 - **Server depends on library types at compile time.** The server depends on the interface type to run the REPL.
 Make sure your change is compatible with the server's expected interface.

 - **Test your API at the library level first.** The `library/test/` directory contains library-level tests using MUnit.
 Test your new operations there before doing integration tests through the MCP server.
 See `LibrarySuite.test.scala` for examples.

 ## Development

-Requirements
+Requirements:
 - JDK 17+
 - sbt 1.12+